mainmatter/playbook/project-procedure/digital-products/README.md

 already be shared with users and be used to acquire valuable feedback which might even result in a shift of focus or project direction.

+Before work on the first increment of a product can be started, the project must be kicked off and the infrastructure needs to be set up.
+These steps only happen once and are not part of later iterations through the four main stages.

 ## Kick-Off Meeting

 Every project should start with a kick-off meeting assembling all project